Mustafa-A-Jasim/NetVisualizationkit/README.md

 * Enter the desired port number or use the default (5002).
 * Open a web browser and navigate to http://localhost:<port_number>/.
 * Input node and edge data in the provided fields.
-* Click on the "Visualize" button (or equivalent) to see the network visualization.
+* Click on the "Visualize" button to see the network visualization.

 ### Edge Format:
 In this project, edges are represented using the following format: